Ashgabyte/jsondeepsearch/README.md

 Search the value in dictionary.
 The value can be any type of variables, sequences or mixed structure.

 Returns a tuple of two: a ```dict``` (last match: ```{key: value}```) and a ```list``` (all matches: ```[key, value, original dict name with absolute indexes]```).
-For single values of array the dict is empty (no pairs {key: value}, but only "value")
+For single values of array the dict is empty (no pairs {key: value}, but only found values in a list)

 > Do not use expression as first parameter by calling these functions, use only names of dictionaries.